Training Programs

 Columbia University School of Nursing is training the next generation of nurse scientists through two institutional training grants funded by the National Institute of Nursing Research which support predoctoral and postdoctoral research trainees.

-CER2 Training Program - Comparative and Cost-Effectiveness Training for Nurse Scientists
+Systems Science and Comparative and Cost Effectiveness Research Training for Nurse Scientists (S2CER2)

 Grant Number: T32 NR014205

-Grant Support: Supports 2 predoctoral and 3 postdoctoral trainees annually
+Grant Support: 3 predoctoral and 4 postdoctoral trainees annually

 Grant Number: T32 NR007969

-Grant Support: Supports 4 predoctoral and 3 postdoctoral trainees annually
+Grant Support: 4 predoctoral (onsite) and 4 postdoctoral (hybrid is possible) trainees annually